notinecrafter/Its-Working/README.md

 It's Working does not have an internal account database.
 Instead, it uses the database that the school already has.
 It supports all SQL databases (although I only tested MySQL).
 If you store your passwords in anything that is not an SQL database, such as Active Directory, please consider making a fork or opening an issue.

-First you need to configure your own database.
+First you need to configure It's Working to access your own account database.
 This is done is setup.ini.

 It's Working has three account types: Students, Teachers, and Admins.
 There are two different ways to distinguish between these accounts in the database.